 Sometimes confused with game designers, due to their sheer importance in actually making the game, programmers are the most classically technical job within the video game industry.
 Programmers can do anything from developing in-house software to help development, to building games from scratch.
 Due to the nature of the profession, many come from a background in computer science – but it is far from uncommon for self-taught programmers to get entry-level jobs in the video game industry.
 Usually, game dev teams, once they get big enough, specialize their programmers to suit the specific needs of each project.

 Sound Engineer – The one video game job you can’t not hear about

-Frequently overlooked yet essential, the Sound Engineer is another game developer job that is of great importance.
+Frequently overlooked yet essential, the Sound Engineer is another game development job that is of great importance.
 Sound Engineer is in charge of every sound the player hears in the game, covering everything from background music, voice-overs, ambient noise, and much more.
 Some studios only have one audio engineer overlooking all the projects, while others outsource everything concerning audio.
-Just like many jobs involved in game development, this too can sometimes fragment into multiple positions - such as voice-over director, audio engineer, or composer.
+Just like many jobs involved in game development, this too can sometimes fragment into multiple positions – such as voice-over director, audio engineer, or composer.

 Game Artist – The many art jobs of the gaming industry

-Being a video game artist covers such a wide array of professions, it would be far too time-consuming to list them all in any great detail - they include positions such as character modeler, concept artist, animator, environment artists, VFX artist… and so on.
-These all demand different skill sets, as well as different salary levels - yet they do have unifying characteristics.
-Entry-level jobs in the industry are usually more easily obtained by those with ties to previous art experience - anything from graphic design jobs, architecture, to art jobs of different kinds.
+Being a video game artist covers such a wide array of professions.
+It would be far too time-consuming to list them all in any great detail.
+They include positions such as character modeler, concept artist, animator, environment artists, VFX artist… and so on.
+These all demand different skill sets, as well as different salary levels – yet they do have unifying characteristics.
+Entry-level jobs in the industry are usually more easily obtained by those with ties to previous art experience – anything from graphic design jobs, architecture, to art jobs of different kinds.
 However, like mentioned above, self-taught game dev job positions are far from unheard of.

 Producer – Game Development on a tight schedule